k9chen/k9chen.github.io/_pages/teaching.md

 permalink: /teaching/
 title: Teaching
 category: [Courses]
-description:
+description: Below are the courses for which I have served as an undergraduate TA.
 nav: true
 nav_order: 3
 ---
-Below are the courses for which I have served as an undergraduate TA:

 <div class="publications">